-WeChat Confirms: It Gives Just About All Private User Data to the Chinese Regime
+WeChat Confirms: It Shares Just About All Private Data With the Chinese Regime

 China’s most popular messaging app WeChat now warns users in a privacy statement about how much of their private data the company shares with the Chinese regime.
 To no one’s surprise, it’s just about everything users type into the app.

 Developed by the Chinese internet company Tencent, WeChat is China’s equivalent of WhatsApp and is used by 662 million mobile users, which makes it the dominant messaging app in China and one of the largest in the world.

 Private log data from users such as “information about what you have searched for and looked at while using WeChat,” and “people you’ve communicated with and the time, data and duration of your communications” are among the things that WeChat freely stores and uses to customize advertisement and direct marketing.

 WeChat also admits that it would “retain, preserve or disclose” users’ data to “comply with applicable laws or regulations.”
 Because China’s law enforcement agencies and security apparatus do not need a search warrant to seize a citizen’s property or private data, the Chinese regime would essentially have access to just about everything WeChat users send through the app.